google/multispecies-whale-detection/README.md

 A Beam pipeline for creating trainer input from a collection of labeled audio files.

+### Motivation

 Acoustic monitoring datasets are normally stored as a collection of audio files on a filesystem.
 The duration of the files varies across and within deployments but is often much longer than the ideal length of individual training examples.
-Annotations, which are the source of labeled data for training, are usually stored as CSV, but the format of this also varies across datasets.
+Sample rate, audio encoding, and number of channels also vary, while the trainer will require a single input format for audio and annotations.
+Annotations, which are the source of labeled data for training, are usually stored as CSV, but the naming and meaning of columns also varies.

+### Features

 The *examplegen* Beam pipeline reads audio files and CSV label and metadata files from a filesystem and writes TFRecord files to be consumed by the training job.